-- to get the signatures and approval from home university coordinators
+- get signatures and approval from home university coordinators

-- to upload it to the MU online application and wait for approval from Masaryk University coordinators
+- upload it to the MU online application and wait for approval from Masaryk University coordinators

-At Masaryk University, your Learning Agreement is primarily signed by your departmental coordinator, and in some cases by your Erasmus coordinator too.
-Once your Learning Agreement is approved by all parties and you have sent all application documents, you will receive an acceptance letter by e-mail.
+At Masaryk University your Learning Agreement is primarily signed by your departmental coordinator, and in some cases by your Erasmus coordinator too.
+Once your Learning Agreement has been approved by all parties and you have sent all the application documents, you will receive an acceptance letter by e-mail.

 Concerning the specific form of Learning Agreement, you should prefer using the home university form (Erasmus+ EU form).
-If your university does not provide any, you can use the Masaryk University Learning Agreement Form (see the section Documents).
+If your university does not provide any you can use the Masaryk University Learning Agreement Form (see the Documents section).

-Masaryk University uses an Information System for registration and enrollment in courses online.
-The dates and deadlines of the registration period, the enrollment period and the seminar group enrollment period are mentioned in the detailed academic calendar.
+Masaryk University uses an Information System for registration and enrolment in courses online.
+The dates and deadlines of the registration period, the enrolment period and the seminar group enrolment period are mentioned here.
 The periods may differ at each faculty.
 You MUST register for courses in the IS mentioned in your Learning Agreement.
-How to register and enroll?
-See our IS Guideline.
+How do you register and enrol?
+See our IS Guidelines.

-You can see three numbers for intensity.
-The first is the number of hours for lectures, the second one is for class exercises/seminars and the last one stands for other types of teaching methods such as labs, etc.
+You can see three numbers for course intensity.
+The first is the number of hours for lectures, the second is for class exercises/seminars and last one stands for other teaching methods such as labs, etc.

-By the amount of gained credits, you can find two numbers.
-The first number is the amount of credits gained by completion and the second one is a number for possible extra credits.
+According to number of credits gained, you can find two numbers.
+The first number is the amount of credits gained by completion and the second is the number of possible extra credits.

-Example: 1 credit(s) (plus extra credits for completion).
-It means that the student can gain a specific amount of extra credits, if he/she completes the course with a colloquium/examination or any other type of completion.
+- Example: 1+1 (plus extra credits for completion).
+This means that the student can gain a specific amount of extra credits if he/she completes the course with a colloquium/examination or any other type of completion.

-ADVICE FOR YOU: You can discuss your courses with your MU departmental coordinator (his/her name is mentioned in your application online or in your folder given to you during admission after arrival).
-If you were not accepted in a course which has been approved in the learning agreement and you really need this course, we might recommend you to go for the first lecture/seminar and talk to the teacher personally.
+ADVICE FOR YOU: You can discuss your courses with your MU departmental coordinator (his/her name is mentioned in your application online or in the folder given to you during Admission after arrival).
+If you were not accepted onto a course which has been approved in the Learning Agreement and you really need this course, we might recommend you to go for the first lecture/seminar and talk to the teacher personally.
 Bring your approved Learning Agreement with you.